PJK136/stardb-exporter/Readme.md

-# stardb-exporter with artifact exporter
+# stardb-exporter with inventory exporter (artifacts, weapons and materials)

-This is a fork of `stardb-exporter` with a feature to export artifacts as easily as achievements.
+This is a fork of `stardb-exporter` with a feature to export the inventory as easily as achievements.

 <img width="802" height="628" alt="image" src="https://github.com/user-attachments/assets/38862900-a775-4729-a486-e3d41ebb4305" />